The Fight With Plastic Pollution - Successes and Obstacles (AUS Edition)

 Plastic Pollution - The Bigger Picture

-► Every year around 8 million metric tonnes go into the oceans, which is equivalent to 16 shopping bags full of plastic for every metre of coastline.
+► Every year around 8 million metric tonnes go into the oceans, which is equivalent to 16 shopping bags full of plastic for every meter of coastline.

 ► By 2025 we will be putting enough plastic in the ocean to cover at least 5% of the earth’s entire surface in cling film each year.